 2024 – On the Verge, postROOM Gallery, London, UK

-2022 – Three Poems, installation for the façade, The British School at Rome, Italy
+2022 – Three Poems, façade installation, The British School at Rome, Italy

 2021 – Emotionarama, PEER, London, UK